Character Search

 Quality Rating: C-

-Chronological Placement Considerations: A Daily Globe article in Amazing Spider-Man #194 references the Spidey/Human Torch fight with the Monocle, so this needs to take place prior to that story.
+Chronological Placement Considerations: Most of the FF leave with Adora at the end of #204 and shouldn't appear elsewhere between that issue and this arc; the other comics i've placed in between could be thought to be taking place concurrently with this long arc.
+A Daily Globe article in Amazing Spider-Man #194 references the Spidey/Human Torch fight with the Monocle, so this needs to take place prior to that story but before Amazing Spider-Man #193 since that issue is referenced.
 Medusa is missing when the Avengers show up in Attilan in Avengers #188, so this needs to take place before that as well.

 References:

 • Xandar doesn't have much luck as a planet.
 It was destroyed by Zorr in Nova #1.
-It seems to have been pieced back together here with a series of tubes.
-In this arc is is devastated again by the Skrulls.
+It was then pieced back together as a series of tubes, as shown last issue.
+In this arc it is devastated again by the Skrulls.
 Later, Nebula will blow it up again.
 And then finally it will be wiped out in the Annihilation wave.

 • The Nova part of this story continues from Nova #25.